 Seven Sins' drive-in tender garage

-This 52 metre steel-hulled cruiser, which is currently listed for sale and charter with YPI, is the largest to emerge from the Italian yard's La Spezia facility to date, and she packs the premium features to match her impressive size, such as a superyacht beach club with a removable floor.
+This 52 metre steel-hulled cruiser by Sanlorenzo, which is currently available for charter with YPI, packs the premium features to match her impressive size, such as a superyacht beach club with a removable floor.
 This means that the area can be partially flooded, allowing her eight metre tender to gracefully drift in and effortlessly dock with the mothership.
 Once the transom door is closed, the excess water is pumped out and Seven Sins is ready to cruise on to her next destination.

 Photo: Guillaume Plisson